 To become a peacemaker, it is essential to know how others are working for a just peace in the Holy Land and join our efforts with theirs.
 The networks on this page can provide you with that connection; they are informing and mobilizing hundreds of thousands of Americans in united action.

-FIRST on this page you will find a few leading organizations we would recommend subscribing to and joining, for the biggest news and alerts that every would-be peacemaker should have, especially those in U.S. churches: American Muslims for Palestine, Friends of Sabeel North America (FOSNA) and the FOSNA Activist Network, Jewish Voice for Peace, Kairos USA, and US Campaign for Palestinian Rights.
+First you will find a few leading organizations we would recommend subscribing to and joining, for the biggest news and alerts that every would-be peacemaker should have, especially those in U.S. churches: American Muslims for Palestine, Friends of Sabeel North America (FOSNA) and the FOSNA Activist Network, Jewish Voice for Peace, Kairos USA, and US Campaign for Palestinian Rights.

 Following those “big tent” groups are denominational networks that can provide the latest news in specific churches as well as the opportunity to work with fellow church members for a just peace in the Holy Land.